ksafonov/plugin-repo-updater/README.md

 plugin-repo-uploader
 ====================

-Ant task to update JetBrains plugin repository
+ANT task to update plugin at JetBrains plugin repository.
+Please see build.xml for sample usage.